Grigoras-Andreea/Grigoras-Andreea/README.md

 ## Hi there 👋
 I'm Andreea ✨
-Currently studying Computer Science in University 🎓 I’m currently working on small personal projects to learn 🔭 I’m currently learning how to program in general 🌱
+Currently studying Computer Science in University 🎓 <br>
+I’m currently working on small personal projects to learn 🔭 I’m currently learning how to program in general 🌱
 Pronouns: she/her 😄